wmbenedetto/turbine.js/README.md

             }
             {
                 message : 'App.button.clicked.HELP',
-                then : 'isOldEnough'
+                then : 'isHelpLoaded'
             }
         ],
-        then : 'isLoggedIn'
+        then : 'isOldEnough'
     },
     no : {
         // do stuff